CBlan/3D_A-Star_Pathfinding/README.md

-# 3D A* Pathfinding
+# 3D A* Pathfinding for Unity

 <p align="center"> <img width="569" height="569" src="https://github.com/CBlan/3D_A-Star_Pathfinding/blob/master/ExampleImages/AStarGif.gif"> </p>

 __3d pathfinding solution using A* algorithim__

-This Pathfinding solution was created for use with flying/floating units.
-I created this as unity's inbuilt navigation system deals only with navigation on 2D planes.
+This Pathfinding solution was created for use with flying/floating units in Unity.
+I created this as Unity's inbuilt navigation system deals only with navigation on 2D planes.

 _Please feel free to expand on it, any improvments are appreciated._